layrjs/layr/docs/introduction/hello-world.md

 First, a [`ComponentHTTPClient`](https://liaison.dev/docs/v1/reference/component-http-client) is created so we can communicate with the [`ComponentHTTPServer`](https://liaison.dev/docs/v1/reference/component-http-server) that was created in the backend.

 Then, the [`getComponent()`](https://liaison.dev/docs/v1/reference/component-http-client#get-component-instance-method) method is called to get the `Greeter` class from the backend.
 Well, sort of.
-In reality, what we are getting is a proxy to the `Greeter` class that is running in the backend.
+In reality, what we're getting is a proxy to the `Greeter` class that is running in the backend.
 All the exposed attributes of the backend's `Greeter` class become available from the frontend (with their [types](https://liaison.dev/docs/v1/reference/value-type), [validators](https://liaison.dev/docs/v1/reference/validator), default values, etc.), and all the backend's exposed methods are callable from the frontend.

 <!-- <if language="ts"> -->

-Since we are using TypeScript, we want to make the frontend's `Greeter` class fully aware of its type.
+Since we're using TypeScript, we want to make the frontend's `Greeter` class fully aware of its type.
 We could have repeated the class definition in the frontend, but a better way is to import the backend's `Greeter` class type, and cast the frontend's `Greeter` class to this same type (using the `as typeof GreeterType` expression).
 Note that only the type is imported from the backend (thanks to the `import type` statement), so the implementation remains totally unknown for the frontend.

 <!-- </if> -->